ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteRelToSTKObject.rst

 ISiteRelToSTKObject
 ===================

-.. py:class:: ISiteRelToSTKObject
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteRelToSTKObject

    object

    Interface used to access the options for a Relative to Stationary STK Object site.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteRelToSTKObject

 Overview
 --------